FernandoVezzali/pattern-strategy/README.md

 Single Responsibility Principle:

+A class should have only a single responsibility, the ShippingCostCalculator class has more than one responsibility, it should calculate shipping costs without knowing the different carriers, as if in the future we need to add a new carrier, we would have to change this class and that would violate the Single Responsibility Principle (SRP).

-In the context of the Single Responsibility Principle (SRP) we define a responsibility to be “a reason for change.”
-If you can think of more than one motive for changing a class, then that class has more than one responsibility.
+> In the context of the Single Responsibility Principle (SRP) we define a responsibility to be “a reason for change.”
+If you can think of more than one motive for changing a class, then that class has more than one responsibility. - Bob Martin

-Bob Martin

-The ShippingCostCalculator class has more than one responsibility, it should calculate shipping costs without knowing the different carriers (FedEx, UPS, etc...), as if in the future we need to add a new carrier, we would have to change the class.

 So the question is, how do we make this class calculate shipping costs without knowing the carriers ?
 The answer is simple, we just need to create add an abstraction: